From Power Cuts to Pitch Opportunities

 For an organisation that seeks to enable access to education and sport for underprivileged children, it is a disadvantage to be challenged by constant power outages arising from the change in rainy seasons.

-Through the funding, these facilities can be refurbished, and the programme will be able to maximise the use of the facilities, meaning an increase in participation for young people in the community.
+Through the funding, these facilities were refurbished, and the programme was able to maximise the use of the facilities, meaning an increase in participation for young people in the community.

-This project has three core actions that integrate and reinforce the opportunities for the community.
+This project had three core actions that integrated and reinforced the opportunities for the community.

 Developing sustainable sports infrastructures:

-One existing football pitch will be refurbished and adapted during the project.
-The organisation will install 16 solar lights to illuminate their two football fields and enhance accessibility for children to play and utilize them.
-This will also help attract more participants to their program.
+The organisation installed solar lights in three of their education centers and sports pitches to illuminate sport facilities and enhance accessibility for children to play.
 However, it goes further than this, as the solar lights and the energy generated have the potential to produce income for the community in an environmentally sustainable way.

 Sustainable management process:

-“We are all thrilled to widen our action contributing to plastic reduction and environmental protection,” added Vicheka.
+“We are all thrilled to widen our action contributing to plastic reduction and environmental protection,” added Vicheka Chourp, Chief Executive of Indochina Starfish Foundation.

 “Thanks to the Move For The Planet fund, ISF will drastically reduce the use of single-use plastic, increase the use of clean energy and educate the communities we serve to respect the environment.”